kasimrehman/azure-wan-lab/README.md

 ### Deploy configuration manually

-You can copy this config into a text editor, replace the parameters specific to your environment (public IP addresses, BGP neighbor IP address)
+You can copy this config into a text editor, replace the parameters specific to your environment (public IP addresses, BGP neighbor IP address, pre-shared key)

 ```
 crypto ikev2 proposal azure-proposal